 Time for some new bath filler taps!
 Here’s how you can install them in your bath.

-Note: If you plan to replace the connectors, remove them from the wall and compression fitting (if applicable) and the body of the tap.
-Use an old towel or cloth to wipe up any excess after removing the connector as there may be trapped water where the connector and bottom of the tap attach.
+Note: If you plan to replace the connectors, remove them from the wall, the compression fitting (if applicable) and the body of the tap.
+Wipe up any excess with an old towel or cloth after removing the connector.
+Water may be trapped where the connector meets the bottom of the tap.

 There’s your brand new bath tap!